ms-Noone/cybersecurity/Walkthrough/Cyber-Security-101/Networking/Nmap-The-Basic.md

 Using the -v option helps analyst gain real-time visibility of scan process, this is valuable during long or complex scan.The `-oA` option is valuable for saving results in multiple formats, supporting incident documentation and further analysis in SOC workflows.

 ## 📝 Key Takeways
-NMAP is one of the most widely used tools in Reconnaissance, exploring its feature help me to understand how analysts can enumerate targets, identify services, and assess potential vulnerabilities.
-This knowledge strengthens defensive strategies and prepares me for real‑world SOC analyst responsibilities.
+NMAP is one of the most widely used tools in Reconnaissance, This lab reinforced how analyst can:
+- Enumerate hosts and services to establish baseline visibility.
+- Identify outdated or vulnerable software linked to CVEs.
+- Balance stealth and efficiency using timing templates.
+- Document findings in multiple formats for SOC workflows